 COVID-19 Employee Resources

-Important human resources information for University of Hartford employees will be added to this page throughout the duration of the coronavirus health crisis.
+Important human resources information for University of Hartford employees will be added to this page throughout the duration of the pandemic.

 Technology Resources for Employees

-The University of Hartford continues to add technology resources, user guidelines, and best practices to assist faculty and staff as they transition to working remotely.
+The University of Hartford continues to add technology resources, user guidelines, and best practices to assist faculty and staff working remotely.